 Protecting Yourself From Online Scams

-Your decision to make a donation is generous, but you need to be vigilant if you plan to make that donation online.
-Scammers are looking to steal not just your money, but also your personal information.
-Follow these steps to protect yourself and ensure that your money gets to the causes you wish to support.
+Your decision to make a donation is generous, and more and more donors are choosing to give online.
+But then again, what about the stories of online scammers that steal not just money but also personal information?
+Here are some tips to protect yourself and ensure that your money gets to the causes you wish to support.

 Delete Unsolicited Emails With Attachments

-Never respond to unsolicited emails, commonly referred to as SPAM.
+It’s not typical for legitimate emails from organizations to include attachments.
+If there is something they want you to see, they are going to direct you to information or photos on their website.
 Do not open any attachments to these emails even if they claim to contain pictures of a particular tragedy.
 These attachments are probably viruses.
+Delete!

 Be Inspired By Social Media, But Still Do Your Homework

 Social networking tools like Twitter, Facebook, YouTube and blogs deliver heart-wrenching images and information about chariable causes to our computers and phones.
 Many of them include pleas to donate.
 While these tools can be a powerful tool to inspire your desire to help, you should not blindly give via these vehicles.
-In fact, you should never give your credit card, password or other personal information via these requests for support.
-Instead, take the time to investigate the groups behind such pleas for help to ensure that it comes from a legitimate nonprofit and then go to that charity's website to make your donation.
+Take the time to investigate the groups behind such pleas for help to ensure that it comes from a legitimate nonprofit and then go to that charity's website to make your donation.

 Be Leery Of People That Contact You Online Claiming To Be A Victim